DSVM-UNet : Enhancing VM-UNet with Dual Self-distillation for Medical Image Segmentation: Methodology

 To further eliminate the local difference of different levels, we design the progressive self-distillation, which consists of two steps, i.e., encoder distillation and decoder distillation.
 Both of them adhere to the principle that when aligning features between adjacent layers, features with lower dimensionality are always aligned to those with higher dimensionality.
 For example, when exploiting encoder distillation, we first obtains the all level features from each layer of the intermediate layers as $\{f^{e}_{1}, f^{e}_{2}, f^{e}_{3}, f^{e}_{4}\}$, in which $f^{e}_{1}\in \mathcal{R}^{\text{C}\times\frac{\text{H}}{4}\times\frac{\text{W}}{4}}$ and $f^{e}_{2}\in \mathcal{R}^{\text{2C}\times\frac{\text{H}}{8}\times\frac{\text{W}}{8}}$.
 Then, to ensure that the features of two layers have consistent dimensional representations, we apply 1$\times$1 2D convolution to $f^{e}_{2}$ to achieve consistent channels with $f^{e}_{1}$, i.e., $\text{Conv2D}(f^{e}_{2}) \in \mathcal{R}^{\text{C}\times\frac{\text{H}}{8}\times\frac{\text{W}}{8}}$.
 To further achieve spatial dimensions alignment of two layers, we then exploit bilinear interpolation to scale up the dimension of $f^{e}_{2}$ as $\tilde{f}^{e}_{1} = \text{Inp}(\text{Conv2D}(f^{e}_{2}))\in\mathcal{R}^{\text{C}\times\frac{\text{H}}{4}\times\frac{\text{W}}{4}}$.
 Likewise, the decoder also achieves all level features from each layer of the intermediate as $\{f^{d}_{4}, f^{d}_{3}, f^{d}_{2}, f^{d}_{1}\}$.
 For $ f^{d}_{2}$ and $f^{d}_{1}$, we need to adopt a dual operation similar to that of an encoder, i.e., convolution is first employed to achieve consistency between $f^{d}_{2}$ and $f^{d}_{1}$ in the channel-wise features, followed by interpolation to ensure consistency in the spatial-wise features.
 Given that the latter layer of the whole model contains a higher-level semantic feature than the former features of adjacent layers, we identify the latter feature as the teacher.
 Finally, we progressively distill the knowledge between adjacent feature layers as follows:

-where $\tilde{f}_{l}$ represents the aligned features of the encoder and decoder, Inp($\cdot$) stands for the bilinear interpolate operation, the distillation operation Distill($\cdot$) here is mainly used to be performed for two adjacent block features.
+where $\tilde{f}_{l}$ represents the aligned features of the encoder and decoder, Inp($\cdot$) stands for the bilinear interpolate operation, the distillation operation Distill($\cdot$) here, exploiting L1 loss, is mainly used to be performed for two adjacent block features.